 On May 25, 2020, the Company sold its interest in EML to another shareholder of EML for a nominal amount given its history of operating losses, recent economic developments in Jamaica restricting operations and the Company's strategic decision to no longer pursue opportunities in Jamaica to focus on Canadian operations.
-Upon completion of the disposition, EML repaid \$258 of a \$707 loan owing by EML as at March 31, 2020 to the Company and issued the Company a promissory note for the balance of \$449.
+EML issued the Company a promissory note for the balance of \$449 as at June 30, 2020.